gomiddleware/mux/ReadMe.md

 ## Overview [![GoDoc](https://godoc.org/github.com/gomiddleware/mux?status.svg)](https://godoc.org/github.com/gomiddleware/mux) [![Build Status](https://travis-ci.org/gomiddleware/mux.svg)](https://travis-ci.org/gomiddleware/mux)

+gomiddlware/mux aims to provide a neat interface for a mux with middleware included as first-class functions as well as endpoint handlers.
+Middleware and handlers are the two primary ways to compose powerful response mechanisms to any web request using your mux.
+Instead of using a separate library for chaining your middleware or having many intermediate variables and chaining them, just use the functions you want wherever you want.

+The features that mux boasts are all idomatic Go, such as:

+* using the standard context package
+* middleware defined as `func(http.Handler) http.Handler`
+* handlers defined as `http.Handler` or `http.HandlerFunc`
+* no external dependencies, just plain net/http
+* everything is explicit - and is very much considered a feature (see below for the things left out)

-Instead of focussing on pure-speed trie based router implementations, mux instead focusses on being both small yet powerful.
+Instead of focussing on pure-speed using a trie based router implementations, gomiddleware/mux instead focuses on being both small yet powerful.
 Some of the main features of mux are features that have been left out, such as:

-* no router groups
-* no sub-router mouting
+* no sub-routers or mouting other routers
-* no ignoring case on paths
+* no automatic case-folding on paths
 * no automatic slash/non-slash redirection

-The features that mux boasts are all idomatic Go, such as:

-* uses the standard context package
-* middleware for route prefixes
-* middleware chains for all router endpoints
-* no external dependencies, just plain net/http
-* everything is explicit - and is very much considered a feature
+* no adding router values into things like r.URL (uses context instead)

-The combination of just these two things give you a very powerful composition system where you compose middleware on prefixes and middleware chains on endpoints.
+The combination of just middleware and handlers these two things give you a very powerful composition system where you compose middleware on prefixes and middleware chains on endpoints.

 ## Installation